John Watts (British Army officer)

 Lieutenant-General Sir John Peter Barry Condliffe Watts, (27 August 1930 – 10 December 2003) was a British Army officer who served as both Commanding Officer and Director of the SAS and became Chief of Defence Staff for the Sultan of Oman's Armed Forces.

-He received an MC in 1959 for the assault on the Jebel Akhdar, an OBE in 1972 for service during the Dhofar Counterinsurgency, and a CBE in 1979 for his role in combating international terrorism.
+He received the MC in 1959 for the assault on the Jebel Akhdar, and was appointed an OBE in 1972 for service during the Dhofar Counterinsurgency, and a CBE in 1979 for his role in combating international terrorism.

 Early life

 Watts was brought up on the North-west frontier in India where he studied mountain warfare.
 One of his first jobs was as a bodyguard in South America.
 He was a short, stocky, swarthy man who cared nothing for his appearance, often with a home-rolled cigarette at the corner of his mouth.

 Watts was educated at Westminster School, Phillips Academy in Andover, Massachusetts, and the Royal Military Academy Sandhurst.